Sveio: Coat of arms

 The coat of arms was granted on 19 February 1982.
-The arms show a white or silver fleur-de-lis on a red background.
+The official blazon is "Gules, a fleur-de-lis cleft argent."
+(På raud grunn ei kløyvd kvit lilje).
+This means the arms have a red field (background) and the charge is a split fleur-de-lis.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms are derived from the historic arms of Jon Gauteson from Sveio, who lived around the year 1500.
 His family became Norwegian nobility in 1591, and he was the first in his family to use this symbol as part of his arms.
+The municipal arms were designed by Kolbjørn Ekkje.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has two parishes (sokn) within the municipality of Sveio.
 It is part of the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 The municipality is located on the mainland of Norway on the western coast of the county on the Haugalandet peninsula, facing the North Sea to the west.
 The entrance to the Hardangerfjorden lies along the northern side of the municipality, and the smaller Ålfjorden lies along the eastern border of the municipality.
 Sveio's southern border is also the county border, bordering the town of Haugesund and the municipality of Tysvær to the south, the municipality of Vindafjord to the east (across the Ålfjorden), and the island municipalities of Bømlo and Stord to the north (across the Hardangerfjorden).
 The lakes Vigdarvatnet and Stakkastadvatnet lie in the southern part of the municipality, crossing into the neighboring municipalities.
 The Ryvarden Lighthouse is located on a small point, along the Hardangerfjorden.